 “(B)(i) For tax years ending before January 1, 2025, individuals, estates, and trusts shall not, and shall not have been required to, include interest on the obligations of the District of Columbia, a state, a territory of the United States, or any political subdivision thereof, in the computation of District gross income.

-“(ii) For tax years beginning after December 31, 2024, individuals, estates, and trusts shall not, and shall not have been required to, include interest on the obligations of the District of Columbia in the computation of District gross income.”.
+“(ii) For tax years beginning after December 31, 2024, individuals, estates, and trusts:

+“(I) Shall not, and shall not have been required to, include interest on the obligations of the District of Columbia or bonds issued by DC Water, the Washington Metropolitan Area Transit Authority, and the District of Columbia Housing Finance Agency in the computation of District gross income.

-“(iii) For the purposes of this subparagraph, obligations of the District of Columbia shall include all bonds issued by the District of Columbia, DC Water, the Washington Metropolitan Area Transit Authority, and the District of Columbia Housing Finance Agency.
+“(II) Shall include interest upon the obligations of a state, a territory of the United States, or any political subdivision thereof, but not including obligations of the District of Columbia or bonds issued by DC Water, the Washington Metropolitan Area Transit Authority, and the District of Columbia Housing Finance Agency, in the computation of District gross income.”.

 SUBTITLE W. SMALL RETAILER PROPERTY TAX RELIEF